 Steve, I hadn’t seen in 25 years.
 The last time I spoke to him, he was damning the Summer of Sun because we hadn’t received enough rain (he was a custodian at the local school, not a farmer).
 He was so negative that I just turned my back on him.
 It turns out that a few years later he’d suffer a back injury that would require two surgeries over the years that left him mostly bed ridden for a long time.

 Nonetheless, I called them again to see if they wanted to relive a day exploring our stomping grounds along the railroad tracks of our neighborhood.
 To my surprise they readily agreed and the next morning we embarked on a hike through all of our “Stand By Me” trails along the tracks, woods and nearby river.

-The environment changed so much that I couldn’t have told you where I was from one moment to the next, but, Steve, formally the wimpy “Stand By Me” kid, is now a very svelte scout that Tony and I struggled to keep up with.
-Apparently he’s found strenuous walking to strengthen his back and aid his healing.
+The environment changed so much that I couldn’t have told you where I was from one moment to the next.
+But, Steve, formally the wimpy “Stand By Me” kid, is now a very svelte scout that Tony and I struggled to keep up with.
+Apparently he’s found strenuous walking strengthens his back and aids his healing.

 None more than me.
 It was a gorgeous, hot summer day that felt just like our childhood adventures.
 I hadn’t experienced that brightness in a long time.
 The brightness of my computer screen seemed so incredibly dulled by this.
 It was Day One of some serious healing.

 We relived countless stories of “trouble” that we’d get into.
 Back then, we’d often leave in the morning and come home at night, living on a can of soup or hot dogs that we’d pack and the fruit we’d find on trees and bushes along our journeys.
 We laughed about how “being bad” back then meant smoking a cigarette or joint.
 In both our neighborhoods today, it means violent crime and heroin addiction.
 Somehow, 40 years of guilt seemed to just fall off my shoulders.